exo-addons/api-direct-access/README.md

 # Introduction

+> [!WARNING]
+> This addon is only for eXo Platform 6.5.x !
+In 6.6.x and above, this code is present in the product.

 This addon allows to extends default eXo SAML behaviour.
 In some context, the user identifier is not in the subject which contains named-id with a persistent format, or with a transient format.
 In such case, the user identifier is present in assertion attributes.